itkirk6/CSE3311-Project/README.md

 ## Getting Started

 ### Prerequisites
-- Docker
-- Docker Compose
+- Docker (with the Compose plugin providing the `docker compose` CLI)
 - Git

 ### Installation